Portiloop/portiloop-software/README.md

 ### Indicator LEDs

 The Portiloop system has 3 indicator LEDs:
-- Coral board LED between the two USB-C connector:
+- Coral board LED between the two USB-C connectors:
   - orange: boot in progress
   - green: boot complete
   - red: the Coral Dev Board Mini is in fastboot mode, ready to flash
   - turned off when the Portiloop is off
 - Portiloop power LED
   - green: power plugged
   - turned off when the Portiloop is unplugged
 - Portiloop indicator LED
   - purple: capture in progress
   - blue: capture in progress with detection and stimulation pipeline enabled
   - turned off otherwise

 ### Connect